MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-work-nonstock-items.md

 ---
-title: Create and Manage Nonstock Items| Microsoft Docs
+title: Create and Manage Catalogue Items| Microsoft Docs
-description: Describes how to trade non-inventoriable items or items that are not maintained in your inventory.
+description: Describes how to trade in items that are in your vendors list of items but not in your own list of items.
 documentationcenter:
 author: SorenGP
 ms.service: dynamics365-business-central